After more than a year, COVID-19 infections rates are down and the number of those vaccinated continues to rise. Things are starting to open up.

 Recognize and address your mental health challenges.

 We know from surveys and studies that the pandemic has impacted our collective behavioral health.
 A study conducted in June 2020 revealed that “40.9% of respondents reported at least one adverse mental or behavioral health condition, including symptoms of anxiety disorder or depressive disorder (30.9%), symptoms of a trauma- and stressor-related disorder (TSRD) related to the pandemic (26.3%), and having started or increased substance use to cope with stress or emotions related to COVID-19 (13.3%).”
-For some, a return to “normal” might mean addressing those mental health challenges that arose during the pandemic.
+For many, a return to “normal” might mean addressing mental health challenges that intensified or arose during the pandemic.
+We have heard from many community members about how their mental health symptoms have increased during the pandemic; others have experienced mental health conditions, including depression and anxiety, for the first time.
 If you have a therapist and/or psychiatrist, continue to talk about how you are doing.
-If you have recently developed stress and/or newly struggling with your mental health, check in with your primary care doctor and reach out for help.
+If you have recently developed stress and/or find yourself facing new mental health challenges, check in with your primary care doctor and discuss how you are feeling.
+As always, reach out to your network for support and seek help if you need it.
+There is help and hope.

 Observe and accept how you feel.

-When you are stressed, fearful, or uncomfortable, pause to think about what you are feeling and consider what is triggering you.
-Maybe talking to a friend about making plans to go to the movies is making your stomach tighten or looking online for flights to see family after more than a year is making your head spin.
-When you recognize how you are feeling and what is triggering you, you can pause to take a break and focus on addressing the problem.
+When you are stressed, fearful, or uncomfortable, pause to think about what you are feeling and consider what is activating those feelings.
+Maybe talking to a friend about plans to go to the movies is making your stomach tighten, looking online for flights to see family after more than a year is making your head spin, or considering a return to the office is making you want to hit snooze on the alarm for a fourth time.
+When you recognize how you are feeling and what is making you uncomfortable or stressed, you can pause to take a break and explore what’s going on.
+Without judgment, you can focus on ways to address what you’re feeling and prepare for what comes next.

 Go at your own pace and set your own boundaries.

 When you’re stressed, the idea of meditating might seem impossible, but we know it can work.
+Start slow with breathing in a peaceful location, or sitting outside with a cup of tea (without scrolling through your phone!).
 Deep breathing, meditation, and mindful practices can train our brain to better manage stress.
-If you are new to mindfulness, consider apps such as Calm, Insight Timer, Headspace and UCLA Mindful.
+If you are new to mindfulness, consider apps such as Calm, Insight Timer, Headspace, 10 Percent Happier, and UCLA Mindful or search for guided meditations on YouTube.

 Moving your body is one of the best stress-reducing activities.
 Making time to walk or run outside, bike, dance, or practice yoga might be just what you need to find calm.
 Daily exercise naturally produces stress-relieving hormones in your body and improves your overall physical health.
 More on exercise benefits.